HaroldMills/Vesper/docs/tutorial.rst

 In this section of the tutorial, you will import a recording into your Vesper archive.
-Before you can do that, however, you must import some metadata that Vesper requires so it can infer certain information about the recording, such as the station at which it was made and the microphone(s) that were used to make it.
+Before you can do that, however, you must import some metadata that will allow Vesper to infer certain information about the recording, such as the station at which it was made and the microphone(s) that were used to make it.
 The availability of such metadata simplifies recording imports, and also